Dose of Reality: Opioids Treatment and Recovery

 - Peer-run respites.
 This option provides a space for people to schedule a stay of up to seven days surrounded by other people in recovery to focus on their health and wellness.

-Get help now: The Wisconsin Addiction Recovery Helpline is a statewide resource for finding treatment services and recovery supports.
+- The Wisconsin Addiction Recovery Helpline is a statewide resource for finding treatment services and recovery supports.
 It is a free service that is available 24/7.
 Call 211 or 833-944-4673.

 The medications for opioid use disorder approved by the Food and Drug Administration include methadone, buprenorphine, and naltrexone.
+The medications work to reduce cravings and most help with withdrawal symptoms.

-- Methadone.
-Methadone is available as a daily liquid.
+- Methadone: Methadone is available as a daily liquid.
 Patients take it at a certified opioid treatment program until they are cleared for at-home doses.

 - Buprenorphine (Suboxone®, Subutex®, Zubsolv®, Sublocade®): Buprenorphine is available as a dissolving tablet, cheek film, or six-month implant under the skin.
 Health care professionals prescribe the at-home doses (tablet or film) or administer the implant in an office setting.